sahil210695/tensorflow-model-deploy/README.md

-# tensorflow-model-deploy
+# TensorFlow Serving for model deployment in production

-Example how to deploy your tensorflow model in production using the tensorflow-serving which is the faster and robust
+We have build a model and now we want that model to be accessible from web.
+There are many ways to do that but we are going to do that using **Tensorflow Serving**.